 Daria Kasatkina vs. Marta Kostyuk: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-Marta Kostyuk (No. 42) will face Daria Kasatkina (No. 13) in the Round of 32 of the WTA Tokyo, Japan Women Singles 2023 on Sunday, September 24.
+On Monday, Marta Kostyuk (No. 45 in the world) takes on Daria Kasatkina (No. 13) in the Round of 32 of the WTA Tokyo, Japan Women Singles 2023.

+With -210 odds, Kasatkina is the favorite against Kostyuk (+160) for this match.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!